antialiasis/favorite-picker/README.md

 #### PickerState public methods

 - `getState()`: Returns a *dehydrated state* representing this PickerState.
-This is a plain Javascript object with the following properties:
+This is a plain JavaScript object with the following properties:
   - `eliminated` (array): A list of objects of the form `{id: 'identifier', eliminatedBy: ['a', 'b']}`, where the `id` is an item identifier and `eliminatedBy` is an array of item identifiers that were picked over this item.
   - `survived` (array): A list of item identifiers that have survived this round so far (i.e. were picked from their respective batches).
   - `current` (array): A list of item identifiers that have yet to be presented to the user this round.